 Hawaii Volcanoes National Park is an absolute must-see for most people visiting the Big Island.
-Luckily, the park’s reopened on Sept 22nd, Hawaii Forest & Trail is offering several tours to Hawaii Volcanoes National Park.
-Our interpretive naturalists bring a greater understanding to your experience.
-Informative and interesting tour guides give insight into the complex interaction of cultural history, geology, and ecology that surrounds this amazing location.
+Since the park’s reopening on Sept 22nd, Hawaii Forest & Trail once again offers in-depth tours to Hawaii Volcanoes National Park.
+Visiting the park with our team of expert interpretive guides is the best way to gain a greater understanding and meaningful experience in the dramatically changed park.
+Our National Park Certified Guides will share knowledgeable insight into the complex interaction of cultural history, geology, and ecology that surrounds this amazing location.
 Stand atop an active volcano.
-Experience native tropical rainforests.
+Experience native tropical rain-forests.
 Explore the lava fields and flows that shape Hawaii Island.

 Kilauea Volcano and Halemaʻumaʻu Crater Update

 The recent eruption activity of Kilauea Volcano has been historic and has changed the landscape of Hawaii Volcanoes National Park forever.
 In May 2018, the lava lake that sat in Halemaʻumaʻu crater at the summit of Kilauea for more than 10 years, began to drain.
 Lava moved to the lower east rift zone of the volcano in the district of Puna.
 Here, several fissures opened in a local subdivision known as Leilani Estates and began erupting with gas and lava.
 Fissure 8 quickly became the dominant fissure in the lower east rift zone eruptions, with lava fountains that would eventually reach heights of 260 feet.